apache/arrow-rs/README.md

 downstream Rust programs to still compile, but generate compiler warnings.
 This gives downstream crates time to migrate prior to API removal.

-All deprecated APIs are marked using the `#[deprecated]` attribute with both the first version they were deprecated in, and what new API to use instead.
+To deprecate an API:

+- Mark the API as deprecated using `#[deprecated]` and specify the exact arrow-rs version in which it was deprecated
+- Concisely describe the preferred API to help the user transition

+The deprecated version is the next version which will be released (please consult the list above).
+To mark the API as deprecated, use the `#[deprecated(since = "...", note = "...")]` attribute.

+Foe example

 ```rust
 #[deprecated(since = "51.0.0", note = "Use `date_part` instead")]
 ```

-In general, deprecated APIs will be kept for at least two major releases after they were deprecated (typically between 6 - 9 months later).
+In general, deprecated APIs will remain in the codebase for at least two major releases after they were deprecated (typically between 6 - 9 months later).
 For example, an API deprecated in `51.3.0` can be removed in `54.0.0` (or later).
 Deprecated APIs may be removed earlier or later than these guidelines at the discretion of the